Corporate Governance

 The Board of Directors is composed of at least 1/3 independent outside directors, from the viewpoint of strengthening its supervisory function.
 In addition, the Company establishes skill sets for its management strategies and supervisory functions that contribute to the enhancement of corporate value over the medium to long term, and ensures that the composition of the Board of Directors takes into consideration the balance of diversity of the skills, genders, and other attributes of each officer.
 In order to enhance corporate value over the medium to long term, the Board of Directors formulates management policies and plans, makes decisions on the execution of important business operations, supervises and evaluates the execution of business operations by directors, and develops internal controls, risk management systems, etc., thereby contributing to ensuring the soundness of management.

-The Board of Directors held discussions related mainly to matters such as business strategies, risk management, and the status of internal audits.
+The Board of Directors met 14 times for the fiscal year ended April 30, 2025, and held discussions related mainly to matters such as business strategies, compliance, risk management, status of internal audits, initiative related to materiality and the strategies of human capital management.
 Outside directors participate in management with appropriate advice from diverse perspectives, in addition to advice based on their respective skills when making important decisions for the Company, while also effectively exercising their supervisory functions through their high level of independence.

-The attendance of each officer in fiscal 2024 is as follows.
+The attendance of each officer for the fiscal year ended April 30, 2025 is as follows.

 Name